dariusf/old-hugo-site/content/drafts/staged.md

 Again, because we committed to a parameterization, we can't use $P$ to strengthen the precondition of $f$, as $P$ only constrains individual elements and cannot be used to talk about the suffixes of the list.

+We need a property concerning the whole list.

 ## Example 3: effects outside metalogic